Heat-smart Optoelectronics &Phonon Engineering (HOPE) Laboratory

 The purpose of these HOPE-proposed work is thus impactful both in engineering and scientific viewpoints; to newly integrate engineered heat manipulation structures into optoelectronics, and to understand the microscopic heat transport mechanisms in nanoscale heat dissipation materials, thermoelectricity, and the artificially designed thermal metamaterials for next-generation semiconductor devices.

 More detailed research topics are as follows:

 Since the revolutionary developments of blue light-emitting devices (LEDs, LDs) in Mid-90’s, the thrust to replace all lighting tools by those based on semiconductors has become an extremely active area of research.
-We approach this topic along two major directions: the study on extraction efficiency via photonic crystal-embedded structures and/or quantum efficiency improvement by avoiding polarity along growth direction.
-In addition, novel phenomena to enhance the functionality of nanoscale optoelectronics are being pursued.
+We approach this topic along two major directions: the integration of thermally efficient nano-materials or even thermal meta-structures into optoelectronics based on the unique wavy manipulation schemes desinged in nanoscale and quantum efficiency improvement by utilizing novel nanomaterials.

 This electromagnetic spectrum from 100 GHz to 20 THz is a new technical frontier in demand for 2020.
 Especially for next generation wireless communications (beyond traditional RF range) to improve the transmission speed is already standardized in IEEE as of 2010.
 Another application as 21st century technology is harmless medical imaging systems because the THz is nondestructive source well adaptable into 2-D and 3D bio-medical targets.
 We are developing various emission sources, fabrication technics, imaging schemes beyond the traditional limit, in this regard